Bhutan Festival Tours

 We are a licensed tour company based in Thimphu approved by the Tourism Council of Bhutan.
 We are a sister company of Excursion to the Himalayas.

-Festival and Dances of Bhutan
+Bhutan Festival Tours and Dances

 Festivals in Bhutan

 They are actually treated with great respect as they are believed to be the representative of the ancient Acharyas-the Sanskrit word for teachers.
 During the interval between Chhams women in gorgeous traditional attire sing and perform classical dances.
-Most of the Festival ends with unfurling with great Thangka depicting Guru Padmasambhava and his eight manifestation.
+Most of the Festival ends with unfurling with great Thangka depicting Guru Padmasambhava and his eight manifestations.
 Such a thangka which is worshipped is called Thongdrel(Liberation on sight) and it is believed that simply by seeing it some are delivered from the cycle of reincarnation or their sins of this lifetime are washed away.

 Why Tshechu is Important for Bhutanese People?